electerious/Ackee/docs/durations.md

 ## Average durations

-Get the average time users spend on your site per day for the last 14 days.
-Days without entries are omitted.
+Get the average time users spend on your site per day, month or year for the last 14 intervals.
+Entries without durations are omitted.

 ### Request